Skip to main contentSkip to article

 • How does the City of Langley property tax mill rate compare to the Township?

-They are different rates set by different councils, and historically the City of Langley's residential mill rate has run a touch above the Township for comparable assessed values — driven primarily by the higher per-capita servicing cost of an urban-form municipality (sewer, sidewalks, full-coverage water and storm) relative to the Township's mixed urban + rural service load.
-Both are published annually in the respective municipal financial plans; confirm the current year's rate against the City of Langley financial plan and the Township of Langley financial plan before pricing carrying costs.
-The difference is typically small in dollar terms on a $725K condo but worth knowing about — particularly for buyers comparing a Brydon condo across the 196 Street boundary into Township Willoughby.
+Different rates set by different councils.
+Historically the City of Langley's residential mill rate runs a touch above the Township for comparable assessed values, driven by higher per-capita urban-servicing cost (full sewer, sidewalks, water, storm) versus the Township's mixed urban-rural service load.
+Both rates are published annually in each municipality's financial plan.
+The difference is typically small in dollar terms on a $725K condo but worth knowing about — particularly when comparing a Brydon condo across the 196 Street boundary into Township Willoughby.

 • How is Langley City Centre upzoning likely to evolve over the next decade?

-The OCP Bylaw 3100 framework — adopted by the City of Langley as "Nexus of Community" — has been priming the downtown core for high-density redevelopment since 2018, predating both Bill 44 and Bill 47.
-The Bill 47 TOD overlay layered on top of that work, designating the Langley Centre station as a TOD area and locking in 5.0 FAR / 20 storeys within Tier 1 (≤200m).
-Practical decade-out picture: the Fraser Highway frontage between roughly 200 Street and 206 Street redevelops into a near-continuous mid-rise to high-rise spine, with land assemblies inside Tier 1 already largely in builder hands; the Tier 2 band fills in second; mature residential blocks in Nicomekl, Douglas Park, Simonds, Brydon, and City Park face SSMUH-driven multiplex infill rather than tower-form redevelopment.
-The carve-outs to watch: Langley City's heritage register, the Nicomekl River setback, and any future amendments to Bylaw 3100.
+The City of Langley's OCP Bylaw 3100 ("Nexus of Community") has been priming the downtown core for high-density redevelopment since 2018, predating Bill 44 and Bill 47.
+Bill 47 TOD designation layered on top, locking in 5.0 FAR / 20 storeys within Tier 1 (≤200m).
+The Fraser Highway frontage between 200 and 206 Street redevelops into a near-continuous mid- to high-rise spine over the next decade; mature residential blocks face SSMUH multiplex infill rather than tower-form redevelopment.

 Every claim on this page is sourced to a primary government, regulator, or industry-association URL.
 We re-verify quarterly; the verification dates below show when each source was last confirmed against the live government page.